 - The end customer must benefit from the joint activities.
 Cost advantages must at least partially be passed on to the end customer.
-Performance improvements (such as higher product variety, higher delivery capacity, deeper and wider range, innovative products) by the manufacturer must "arrive" at the final customer.
+Improvements in performance (such as greater product diversity, higher delivery capacity, deeper and wider range, innovative products) by the manufacturer must “reach” the final customer.

 - You always have to evaluate what you see and what you do not see.
 In many cases, it is lost sales, lost profit margins, lost profits and often lost opportunities and opportunities.

 - Together can only mean that all parties in the supply chain win.
 The common sense of old thinking has nothing to do with the common sense of the new thinking and acting of the SCM.

 More knowledge - PDF download, eCourse on demand or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!